 Forms and Information Needed for Submission of a Type 1 or Type 3 Charter School Proposal

 In compliance with R.S.
 17:3982, the East Baton Rouge Parish School Board is making public through our website, and in printed form upon request, the guidelines for submitting a charter proposal, all forms required for submission of a charter proposal, the timelines established for accepting and reviewing charter proposals, the process that will be used to review charter proposals submitted to the board, and the name and contact information for a primary point of contact for charter proposals.

 Applicants should complete the 2020 Common Charter School Application found here.

 The common application requires applicants to complete five sets of documents – a charter proposal written in response to the questions posed in the common application, a finances template, an eligibility form, background check forms, and an overview template.
 Links to the last four sets of documents are embedded within the common charter application.

 Local school boards have the option of requiring applicants for Type 3 charter to demonstrate support from stakeholders of the currently operating school proposed for transformation including the following:

 The East Baton Rouge Parish School System requires that all Type 3 applicants meet both of the above requirements.

 II.
 Charter School Process Schedule

-- Applicants should email the five required sets of documents to email@example.com with a carbon copy to firstname.lastname@example.org.
+Applicants should email the five required sets of documents to email@example.com.
+Please include the name of school in document titles and number each document.

 III.
 Charter Application Review Process